-To assess whether the false negative rates are significantly different between methods, replicates known to contain target organisms should be analyzed by both the ATP or new method.
-The determination that the samples do not contain the target organism should be based on a third independent standard method (see Section 7.6) rather than by the EPA-approved reference method being used in the comparison.
+To assess whether the false negative rates are significantly different between methods, replicates known to contain target organisms should be analyzed by both the ATP and new method.
+The determination that the samples do not contain the target organism should be based on a third independent standard method (see

+Section 7.6) rather than by the EPA-approved reference method being used in the comparison.
 This is because it should not be assumed that the accepted method has a false positive or negative rate of zero.
-In side-by-side comparison studies using the EPA standard for determining the number of matrices and the number of samples, at least 200 negative results should be verified for the ATP or new method in order to adequately compare false negative rates.